2 tablespoons unsalted butter (1/4 stick), cut into 8 pieces and at room temperature

 For the buttercream filling:

 1Place the butter, pumpkin, nutmeg, and orange zest (if using) in a medium bowl and whisk until combined.
 Add the powdered sugar and whisk until completely smooth and combined.
 Transfer to a piping bag fitted with a 1/4-inch round tip; set aside at room temperature.

 1Place the oil in a Dutch oven or a large, heavy-bottomed pot and set it over medium heat until the temperature reaches 365°F on a candy/fat thermometer.
 Meanwhile, fit a wire rack over a second baking sheet; set aside.
 Place the sugar in a large bowl; set aside.

 2When the oil is ready, add 4 of the dough rounds and fry until golden brown, flipping halfway through, about 2 minutes total.
-(If air bubbles appear in the doughnuts, pierce them with the tip of a paring knife.)
-Using a slotted spoon, remove the doughnuts to the wire rack.
+(If air bubbles appear in the donuts, pierce them with the tip of a paring knife.)
+Using a slotted spoon, remove the donuts to the wire rack.
 Add 4 more dough rounds to the oil.
-While these dough rounds are frying, use tongs to transfer the first 4 (still-hot) doughnuts into the bowl of sugar.
+While these dough rounds are frying, use tongs to transfer the first 4 (still-hot) donuts into the bowl of sugar.
 Toss to coat in the sugar, then return to the wire rack.
 Repeat frying and sugarcoating the remaining dough rounds.

 3When the donuts are cool enough to handle, use a paring knife to puncture the side of each to form a pocket in the center.
 Place the tip of the piping bag into the pocket and pipe about 1 heaping teaspoon of buttercream inside.
 Serve warm or at room temperature.